dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

   ```yaml title=runner.yaml file=./snippets/openshift-gitlab/runner.yaml
   ```
+For the `gitlabUrl`, use the URL for your GitLab instance.
+For example, if your project is hosted on gitlab.example.com/yourname/yourproject, your GitLab instance URL is https://gitlab.example.com.
+For the `spec.token` follow the instructions on [How create a runner](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-shared-runner-with-a-runner-authentication-token) to obtain a token.

   This configuration uses a similar configuration as that seen in Step 1 for the taints and tolerations and the pod affinity.
-This ensures that the GitLab builder pod only runs on nodes with Dagger Engines.
+This ensures that the GitLab runner worker pods only runs on nodes with Dagger engines.

 1. Apply the configuration and deploy the GitLab Runner: